 Institutions of education, and the system of which they are a part face a host of unprecedented challenges from forces in society that affect and are influenced by these very institutions and their communities of learners and educators.
-Among these forces are sweeping demographic changes, shrinking provincial budgets, revolutionary advances in information and telecommunication technologies, globalization, competition from new educational providers, market pressures to shape educational and scholarly practices toward profit-driven ends, and increasing demands and pressures for fundamental changes in public policy and public accountability relative to the role of higher education in addressing pressing issues of communities and the society examples at large.
+Among these forces are sweeping demographic My General changes, shrinking provincial budgets, revolutionary advances in information and telecommunication technologies, globalization, competition from new educational providers, market pressures to shape educational and scholarly practices toward profit-driven ends, and increasing demands and pressures for fundamental changes in public policy and public accountability relative to the role of higher education in addressing pressing issues of communities and the society examples at large.
 Anyone of these challenges would be significant on their own, but collectively they increase the complexity and difficulty for education to sustain or advance the fundamental work of serving the public good.

 Through a forum on education, we can agree to Strengthen the relationship between higher education and society examples will require a broad-based effort that encompasses all of the education, not just individual institutions, departments and associations.